wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 Usage:
 1. To add the 'Add to Cart' button simply add the trigger text [wp_cart:PRODUCT-NAME:price:PRODUCT-PRICE:end] to a post or page next to the product.
 Replace PRODUCT-NAME and PRODUCT-PRICE with the actual name and price.
-2. To add the shopping cart to a post or page or sidebar simply add the trigger text <!--show-wp-shopping-cart--> to a post or page or sidebar.
-The shopping cart will only be visible when a customer adds a product.
+2. To add the shopping cart to a post or page simply add the trigger text <!--show-wp-shopping-cart--> to a post or page.
+Use the sidebar widget to display the shopping cart on the sidebar.
+The shopping cart will only be visible in a post or page when a customer adds a product.

 == Installation ==